OfficeDev/office-js-docs/reference/excel/worksheetcalculatedeventargs.md

-# WorsheetCalculatedEvent Object (JavaScript API for Excel)
+# WorsheetCalculatedEventArgs Object (JavaScript API for Excel)

 Provides information about the worksheet that raised the Added event.